 Arterial and collector streets are plowed on a priority basis followed by residential streets.
 Cul-de-sacs are plowed curb-to-curb using front-end loaders or smaller plow trucks after residential streets are cleared.

 Plowing of sidewalks or paths near schools is given plowing precedence, followed by sidewalks adjacent to major thoroughfares and secondary pathways.
-You may view a map of the sidewalks that are plowed by the city.
+View a map of the sidewalks that are plowed by the city.

-- Parking on city streets is prohibited following a snowfall of 2 inches or greater until the roadway has been cleared curb-to-curb.
+- Parking on city streets is prohibited following a snowfall of 2" or greater until the roadway has been cleared curb-to-curb.

 - Parking on city streets is prohibited from 2 a.m. to 6 a.m. year-round.

-- Place all recycling bins, garbage bins, basketball hoops, and all other obstructions at least 5' into the driveway to lessen the possibility of damage or tipping during snowplowing operations.
+- Place all recycling bins, garbage bins, basketball hoops, and all other obstructions at least 5' into the driveway to lessen the possibility of damage or tipping during snowplowing.

 - The placement of the mailbox in relation to the curb is very important in avoiding possible damage to the mailbox and/or post.
 Maple Grove follows the United States Postal Service guidelines when it comes to mailbox placement.
 These guidelines are as follows: